Apsurt/quasar-chess-engine-old/README.md

 ## Acknowledgements

-- Thanks to Naviary for propagating the idea of infinite chess and whole [Infinite Chess](https://discord.gg/8dCgAPt9v8) discord server.
+- Thanks to Naviary for propagating the idea of infinite chess and to the [Infinite Chess](https://discord.gg/8dCgAPt9v8) discord server for help and feedback.
 - Special thanks to all contributors to this project.

 ## Contact